vglazer/USRA/subgraph_finding/README.md

 See [report](https://github.com/vglazer/USRA/blob/master/subgraph_finding/doc/README.md) for details

 ## Building Instructions
+You will need `make` and `gcc`.
+To install these on Ubuntu, run `apt-get install build-essential`.
+If you are on MacOS, run `xcode-select --install`.

-Just run GNU `make` in the top-level directory.
+To build everything, just run `make` in the top-level directory.
 This will create a `bin` subdirectory containing the various graph search programs.
-Since there are no external library dependencies, everything should build out of the box with a bit of luck.
+There are no external library dependencies, so with a bit of luck everything should work out of the box.

 ## Usage
 Note that the graph search programs read from standard input (`STDIN`) and